 Pack swimwear or wear a light outfit.
 Water shoes are also a good idea for walking on the rocks.

 Life jackets are also available at the waterfall for 50 pesos.

 Accommodation at the Waterfall

-One eco lodge hotel is located onsite.
-Cabanas Misol-Ha has capacity for just 32 guests in the jungle cabins, so advanced booking is recommended to not miss out.
+One eco-lodge hotel is located onsite.
+Cabanas Misol-Ha Palenque has a capacity for just 32 guests in the jungle cabins, so advanced booking is recommended to not miss out.